This post may contain affiliate links. Learn more

 Sometimes you need to just push on through the slump.
 There are definitely times I know if I sit down, then I don’t want to get back up.
 But if I keep on moving and get involved in a task, then I’m usually ok and kind of forget how tired I was just a few minutes ago.

-Exercise can give you energy to clean house.
+Exercise can give you the energy to clean house.
 And by exercise, I don’t mean an hour of cardio (although if that works for you, yay!).
 You may only need to do a few easy stretches to elevate your energy level.

 Get Energy to Clean House